 Madero posted the second-best goals-against average for a season in Liberty history with a 0.45 GAA and tied for second in program annals with 10 shutouts in 2009.
 He compiled an 11-4-3 record and finished the year fourth in nation in the final NCAA Division I Statistical Report in GAA.

-He and his wife Sara, an assistant coach with the Liberty Lady Flames women's hockey team and a staff member with Club Sports at Liberty, live in Lynchburg.
+He and his wife Sara, head coach with the Liberty Lady Flames women's hockey team and assistant athletic director with Club Sports at Liberty, live in Lynchburg.